Reproject Disparity Images to 3D Point Clouds

 }

-// Convert encoded frame to desired output format
+// Convert encoded frame to the desired pixel format

 sws_scale(m_sws_context,